Discovering F5, NetScaler and other load balancers or cluster devices

 Load balancer virtual server and pool member discovery is a simple process.
 To discover these devices, simply add a job under Discovery -> UCS/ACI/Load Balancers.

-Ensure you have a local username with access to the F5 API.
-The API calls currently appear to require administrative access, and F5 devices do not currently allow username/password-based authentication for accounts that use an external auth. provider (e.g. Active Directory, etc., which uses token-based authentication).
+For F5 discovery, ensure you have a local username with access to the F5 API.
+The API calls currently appear to require administrative access, and F5 devices do not currently allow username/password-based authentication for accounts that use an external auth provider (e.g. Active Directory, etc., which uses token-based authentication).

 If you’re discovering an F5, do the following.
 You’ll want to scan your F5 pool members via either SSH or the API, depending on the device’s OS.

-- Start by scanning an F5 device via SNMP.
+Start by scanning an F5 device via SNMP.
 Do this by adding a job under Discovery → SNMP (Make sure you configure SNMP on your F5!), and input the correct (matching) community string.
+See the Load Balancers page for more information about SNMP discovery.

 Discovery Options Definitions